canada-ca/micro-acquisition/_pages/en/client-guide.md

 </div>

 Want to know more information about the process?
-More detailed guide for ESDC clients of micro-acquisition is available on request!
+A more detailed guide for ESDC teams wanting to use micro-acquisition is available on request.
+Send us an <a href="mailto:microacquisition@hrsdc-rhdcc.gc.ca">email!</a>